Rockets 2025, Friday, Site Set Up Complete and Rockets on the Rail

 Launches are to commence at 8:00 am.
 Saturday morning.
 All SystemsGo personnel and schools will be headed out to the range at 5:00 am.

-After the first two launches, WSMR personnel will attempt to locate and retrieve the rockets for the students while the other two rockets are loaded onto the rails.
-Mission complete will be at 5:00 pm. and all personnel must leave the range.
-If all four launch on time then everyone will be asked to help tear down and pack up equipment before leaving.
-If this is not accomplished by range end time it would mean returning on Sunday to complete it.
+After the first two launches, WSMR personnel will attempt to locate and retrieve the rockets for the students while the other rocket is loaded onto the rails.
+Mission complete will be at 4:00 pm. and all personnel must leave the range.
+If all three launch on time then everyone will be asked to help tear down and pack up equipment before leaving.

 Realistically, this is a very tight launch sequence with little to no room for errors.
 As we know, errors can and do occasionally happen and can cause severe delays in the launch schedule and hinder time availability.